For many PC enthusiasts, I believe buying a mid-tower case is more often than not, the best decision.

 The fans were already gorgeous in the original, but the fact that they are addressable just makes them look even better.

 Cooler Mater has also revamped the SSD mounting systems.
-You no longer have to screw anything ,as the mounting system makes use of simple pegs that fit into place.
+You no longer have to screw anything, as the mounting system makes use of simple pegs that fit into place.

 This is clever as if you have other 2.5 inch devices that need to be taken off and reinstalled, you can easily do so with great ease.

-As I have stated before, the airflow is plenty, but do not worry.
 Even if you want to use this case for a liquid cooled monster, then you can easily do so thanks to flexible radiator support on top and on the bottom.

-Not all things are great with the Cooler Master H500M for starters; the cable management system behind the motherboard is convenient thanks to all those panels, but it is important to keep in mind that some aspects of those panels are not as flexible as you would want them to be.
+The cable management system behind the motherboard is convenient thanks to all those panels, but it is important to keep in mind that some aspects of those panels are not as flexible as you would want them to be.

 In conclusion, the Cooler Master H500M is a great case that lives up to its name.
 If you are looking for both form and functionality, I don’t think there is a better option available in the market.